d2alphame/derml/README.md

 ```
 The long line ends with either the next element of the array, or the end of the array

 If an array element is a multi-line value, use the pipe (`|`) instead and follow up with the delimiter.
 The delimiter is the first non-whitespace character after the `|` up to the end of the line.
-The value ends on line that contains only the delimiter possibly surrounded by whitespaces.
+The value ends on a line that contains only the delimiter possibly surrounded by whitespaces.

 ```
-	third-array[] =
+	third-array[]
 		=	first element
 		=	second element
 		|	end value